Jaxelr/ActiveDirectory/README.md

 # Active Directory Service

-This web service is an http wrapper over basic LDAP calls to the Microsoft Active Directory service, i mostly use it on clients for quick onsite domain discovery.
+This web service is an http wrapper over basic LDAP calls to the Microsoft Active Directory service, I mostly use it on clients for quick onsite domain discovery.

 | Ci  | Status | Branch |
 | :---: | :---: | :---: |